GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/inference-servers/jetstream/maxtext/single-host-inference/README.md

 ### Deploy via Terraform

 Navigate to the `./terraform` directory and do the standard [`terraform init`](https://developer.hashicorp.com/terraform/cli/commands/init).
 The deployment requires some inputs, an example `sample-terraform.tfvars` is provided as a starting point, run `cp sample-terraform.tfvars terraform.tfvars` and modify the resulting `terraform.tfvars` as needed.
+Since we're using gemma-7b the `maxengine_deployment_settings.parameters_path` terraform variable should be set to the following: `gs://BUCKET_NAME/final/unscanned/gemma_7b-it/0/checkpoints/0/items`.
 Finally run `terraform apply` to apply these resources to your cluster.

 #### (optional) Enable Horizontal Pod Autoscaling via Terraform